CARS-UChicago/GSECARS-EPICS/InstallStandaloneIOC.md

       Access.
 The default is only 16kB, which is much too small for most detector data.
-This value must be set to a large enough value on both the EPICS server computer (e.g. the one running the areaDetector IOC) and client computer (e.g. the one running medm, ImageJ, IDL, etc.).
+This value must be set to a large enough value on both the EPICS server computer (e.g. the one running the areaDetector IOC) and client computer (e.g. the one running medm, Python, ImageJ, IDL, etc.).
 This should be set to a value that is larger than the largest waveform record that will be used for the detector.
-For example if using a detector with 1024x1024 pixels and 4-bytes per pixel (waveform record FTVL=LONG) then EPICS_CA_MAX_ARRAY_BYTES would need to be at least 1024 * 1024 * 4 = 4153344.
-      In practice it should be set at least 100 bytes larger than this because there is some overhead.
 For example:

-      <code>setenv EPICS_CA_MAX_ARRAY_BYTES 4154000</code>
+      `EPICS_CA_MAX_ARRAY_BYTES=1000000`.

       Do not simply set EPICS_CA_MAX_ARRAY_BYTES to a very large number like 100MB or 1GB.
       EPICS Channel Access allocates buffers of exactly EPICS_CA_MAX_ARRAY bytes whenever